-Establish Concentrations in the Bachelor of Science in Liberal Arts and Sciences in Geography and Geographic Information Science, College of Liberal Arts and Sciences, Urbana

-The Urbana-Champaign Senate has approved a proposal from the College of Liberal Arts and Sciences to establish the concentration in Geographic Information Science and the concentration in Physical Geography within the Bachelor of Science in Liberal Arts and Sciences in Geography and Geographic Information Science (BSLAS in GGIS).
+Establish Concentrations in the Bachelor of Science in Liberal Arts and Sciences in Geography and Geographic Information Science, College of Liberal Arts and Sciences, Urbana the concentration in Physical Geography within the Bachelor of Science in Liberal Arts and Sciences in Geography and Geographic Information Science (BSLAS in GGIS).
 The establishment of the BSLAS in GGIS is sought in a companion action item.
-As detailed in that proposal as well as in the following report item, the College of Liberal Arts and Sciences is essentially moving the more STEM-oriented concentrations, the Geographic Information Science concentration, and the Physical Science concentration, from the Bachelor of Arts in Liberal Arts and Sciences in Geography and Geographic Information Science (BALAS in GGIS) to the BSLAS in GGIS.
+As detailed in that proposal as well as in the following report item, the College of Liberal Arts and Sciences is essentially moving the more STEM-oriented concentrations, the Geographic Information Science concentration and the Physical Science concentration, from the Bachelor of Arts in Liberal Arts and Sciences in Geography and Geographic Information Science (BALAS in GGIS) to the BSLAS in GGIS.
 The more social science-oriented concentrations will remain available for the BALAS in GGIS.
 As an inherently interdisciplinary field, geography includes both social and physical sciences.
 Organizing the concentrations available to majors so that the social sciences are clearly aligned with a BA program and the STEM sciences with a BS program reflects this interdisciplinary nature most appropriately.